Furtainment/Furtainment-Domains/README.md

-# FurShows-Domains
+# Furtainment-Domains
-A list of FurShows owned and operated domain names.
+A list of Furtainment owned and operated domain names.
 Not all domains are active or have a website, if that is the case they are listed here to show they are planned to be rolled out.

 Redirects are there to ensure mistyped traffic continues to flow to the correct domain extension.

+• furtainment.com</br>
 • furshows.com</br>
 • furshows.org</br>
 • fursho.ws | Private URL Shortener Service</br>